embatbr/goto-project/README.md

 NOTE: This project is a fork from [paulo borges' goto project](https://github.com/pauloborges/goto) implemented using python 3 and with some differences in commands.

+It is tested only at linux, but the mac's shell is teorically supported.

 Version: 0.3.1

 Python: 3.2.3